Command-line reference

 ab campaign sources <campaign-name>

-Show the runnable tasks for a given campaign¶
+Show the sources specified for a given campaign:

 ab campaign tasks <campaign-name>